AtinusholaIYANU234/LITA-CLASS-PROJECT/README.md

 - The highest attrition count is between the ages of 25-34

 ### Visualization
-The dashboard was created in Power BI, which visualize ket metrics such as age band, attrition count by age group and gender, educational field, department.
+The dashboard was created in Power BI, which visualizes key metrics such as age band, attrition count by age group and gender, educational field, department.